Post-pandemic, 30% more cancer patients treated at premier Mumbai institute | Health

 Waiting for two-three months may not make any difference, but waiting for a year or two would make a difference, Dr Badwe said.

-During the pandemic, health services other than those related to coronavirus took a hit as the hospital infrastructure was overloaded due to the patient surge.
+During the pandemic, health services other than those related to coronavirus took a hit as the hospital infrastructure in the world and the country was overloaded due to the patient surge.

 The TMC gets 80,000 new patients every year and 5,50,000 follow-ups.
 It operates nine cancer hospitals including the premiere Tata Memorial Hospital in Mumbai.